 Once you have a scene layer package, follow these steps to add it to your portal and publish a hosted scene layer:

-- Sign in to your organization and open Content > My Content.
+- Sign in to the portal and open Content > My Content.

 - Click Add Item > From my computer.

 - Click the browse button and choose the scene layer package on your computer.

 - Type a title that describes the scene layer.

 - Check the Publish this file as a hosted layer box.

 If you leave the box unchecked, your scene layer package is added to My Content, but no scene layer is published.
 You can publish it later by opening the item page for the scene layer package and clicking Publish.